Kentipedia

 Real-time anomaly alerts for performance metrics reduce the mean time to detect (MTTD) issues, which also enables faster resolution.
 Instead of finding out about an outage from end-user complaints, NetOps can be proactively alerted that “traffic to Data Center X is abnormally low compared to baseline” or that “error rates on interface Y spiked above normal levels,” allowing them to investigate link failures, routing issues, or device problems.

-In this sense, anomaly detection contributes to network reliability by ensuring that deviations in performance (not just security incidents) are caught.
 Some advanced systems unify both performance monitoring and security anomaly detection into one platform, since the underlying telemetry (network flow data, SNMP device data, etc.) can serve both purposes.
-Kentik, as a network observability platform, is designed to detect both performance anomalies and security threats in real time, so NetOps teams get a holistic view of network health.
+Kentik, as a network intelligence platform, is designed to detect both performance anomalies and security threats in real time, so NetOps teams get a holistic view of network health.

 Digital Forensics and Incident Response